 |Key Points – BBB Report|

 The Better Business Bureau (BBB) is clearly having difficulty distinguishing between First Data itself, its independent sales channels, and its resellers.
-There are numerous reports on the BBB website that are clearly just resellers of First Data, yet the BBB attributes the page to First Data.
-On the actual report attributed to First Data, the BBB awards an “A+” rating.
-The high grade is surprising considering that the report lists 810 complaints in the last 36 months (up from 729 since our last review).
+There are numerous profiles on the BBB website that are clearly just resellers of First Data, yet the BBB attributes these pages to First Data.
+On the actual report for First Data’s corporate headquarters, the BBB awards a “D-” rating overall.
+The low score (down from an “A+” at the time of our last update) is due to the company’s accumulation of 954 complaints in the last three years (up from 810 since our last review) and its response to these complaints.
 The majority of complaints are due to billing and collection issues, problems with products & services, and advertising & sales issues.
-Of the complaints, 77% were resolved to the merchants’ satisfaction through the BBB.
-The high resolution ratio may warrant a higher grade for First Data, but this reviewer does not believe it deserves an “A+.”
-Therefore, we are assigning an adjusted BBB rating of a “D” for the purposes of this review.
-You can learn more about why we adjust BBB ratings in our rating criteria.
+Of the complaints, 78% were resolved to the merchants’ satisfaction through the BBB, while one complaint went completely unresolved.
+This lone unresolved complaint appears to be a major contributing factor to First Data’s lowered score.

 Since First Data primarily acts as a “behind-the-scenes” card processor for most resellers, a merchant can have completely different experiences depending on which reseller was chosen.
 Working directly with First Data may not be advisable for small merchants since it doesn’t guarantee lower rates and First Data’s direct merchant support is notoriously poor.
 That being said, First Data does have the ability to offer lower rates than any of its resellers and may be a good fit for high volume businesses.

 This review was originally published on 1/3/11 and was last updated on 7/7/2014.

 Leave your comments about First Data in the comment section below:

 |Top Rated General Use Processors (Retail, Service, E-Commerce, etc)|

 |Top Rated Mobile Processing Apps (iPhone, Android, etc.)|